History of The Oaks

 History of The Oaks Lakeside

 By the early 1900's, the estate had become a standard for hospitality and gracious living in Medina County, and played host to the rich and famous of the day.
 The estate operated as a dining establishment and bar when it was purchased in 1961 by Don Casper and Al Hitchins.
 The two continued as joint owners until Al's death in 1986.
-Don remained the sole owner until his passing in 2004.
-In the summer of 2004, John & Audrey Pollizi partnered with Don's three nieces; Bonnie Casper , Cheryl Casper Laquinta and Holli Stille Boylan.
+Don remained the sole owner until his passing in 2003.
+In the summer of 2004, Johnny & Audrey Pollizi partnered with Don's three nieces; Bonnie Casper Drushal, Cheryl Casper Iaquinta and Holli Stille Boylan.
+Johnny and Audrey for the past 15 years have spearheaded our ongoing success.
+Due to their loving stewardship and excellent operation, we have been able to realize our vision for a new and improved private event venue and to continue the legacy started here long ago.

-The Oaks Lakeside Restaurant & Event Center offers the finest in alfresco lakeside dining.
+The Oaks offers the finest in al fresco lakeside dining.
 In the colder months, join us and have a seat next to one of our cozy fires or a lake view table to watch the fall colors or a gentle snow over the lake.
 No matter what time of year, the sunsets are always incredible.
 Our seats are often limited, so reservations are advised and often required.

 Our dinner menu changes seasonally as our chefs are inspired by fresh, local harvests.
 Come out and enjoy a relaxing dinner and a stroll down by the lake to see the beauty for yourself.
 We look forward to seeing you.